jfredett/hazel/LOG.md

 In any case, for now, EP_CAPTURE I think is working, and I won't really be able to track down the bug until I build up some better tools for debugging.

+## 1838

+A rough design:

+Hazel: The main thread, spawns:
+    - Grid: A list of engine instances, defaulting to Hazel, but allowing arbitrary UCI connections to other engines.
+    - UI: The UI thread
+    - Race Control: Which sends commands between engines / the UI, may be part of the main Hazel thread instead of it's own thing, not really sure.

+The idea is to let Hazel have a sort of 'tournament management' feature, where it can run multiple different engines and manage games between them, and also allow for deep integration tests as above.

+The Engine Instance is a UCI Socket for communicating to the engine, which Hazel manages and the UI allows selection between, messages are proxied down to the actual engine instance, which is just running it's own UCI client reading from the same socket.

+# 1-JUL-2024

+## 2242

+Got the Ratatui UI roughed in; also sketched out a plan for the debugging interface/engine-tournament-manager thing.
+I'm off on a rabbit trail, but it seems fun so probably worth doing.

+The first thing I want to do is get some sort of widget built to display a chessboard, I don't think that should be too difficult, since I've got half an implementation in the Debug impl for Ply.

+I can't say I know enough about `ratatui` so far to have an opinion, but I'll say for sure that the markup-in-Rust thing is not my favorite.
+Copilot actually helps a bit here, these APIs kind of suck to remember; I frequently get simple transpotition errors where I miscapitalize or whatever.
+Copilot eventually figures out what I'm trying to do and at least makes the mistakes for me, so I'm just fixing what it fucks up instead of me making the mistake and feeling bad about it.